 The members of the CGCC are two independent directors (Messrs.
-Scott and Grieve) and Mr. Young, who is related as the former CEO of Melcor.
+Scott and Grieve) and Mr. Young, who is considered related as he was the former CEO of Melcor.
 Mr. Scott serves as the Chair of the CGCC.

-The CGCC held two meetings in 2014 and held in camera sessions without the presence of Melcor management during each meeting.
+The CGCC held one meeting in 2015, including an in camera session without the presence of Melcor management.